cloudspannerecosystem/spanner-proxy/README.md

 * To manage connections and sessions outside of application server.
 * To instrument the Cloud Spanner calls in a custom way for monitoring and debugging purposes.
-* To handle authentication outside of the application server.
+* To handle the authentication to Cloud Spanner outside of the application servers.